Boston Marathon bombing: Casualties and initial response

-U.S. Coast Guardmen patrolling Boston Harbor hours after the attack.
+Edward F. Davis gives a news conference on April 15.
+Massachusetts governor Deval Patrick is second from right and Suffolk District Attorney Daniel F. Conley is at far left.

 Rescue workers and medical personnel, on site as usual for the marathon, gave aid as additional police, fire, and medical units were dispatched, including from surrounding cities as well as private ambulances from all over the state.
 The explosions killed three civilians and injured 264 others.

-Edward F. Davis (Boston Police Commissioner) gives a news conference about the bombing on April 15.
-Massachusetts governor Deval Patrick is second from right and Suffolk District Attorney Daniel F. Conley is at far left.

-Soldiers and airmen of the Massachusetts National Guard muster on the Boston Common on April 16, awaiting orders to aid civilian authorities in the coordinated response.

 Police, following emergency plans, diverted all remaining runners to Boston Common and Kenmore Square.
 The nearby Lenox Hotel and other buildings surrounding the scene were evacuated.
 Immediately after the bombing occurred and medically injured people were transported, the police closed a 15-block area around the blast site; this was reduced to a 12-block crime scene the next day.
 Boston police commissioner Edward F. Davis recommended that people stay off the streets.